kudelskisecurity/luks2_patcher/README.md

-# LUKS2 patcher tool
+# LUKS2 header patcher tool

-LUKS2 header patcher tool
+Tool to dump and patch LUKS2 JSON area.
+The header checksum are recomputed with the new JSON when patched.
+Only the first header is patched, the second rescue header is not.